 Today's mission is to create an evening routine for yourself, as well as for other members of your household.
-To help you with this task I've created a free printable chart that you can fill out.
+To help you with this task I've created a free printable chart that you can fill out, plus provided a list of ideas and suggestions for tasks you could include in these routines.

 This mission is designed to be done while we work on the Create A Morning & Evening Routine Challenge here on the site, which is part of the 52 Week Organized Home Challenge.